blephy/BlephAquaduino/README.md

 It can:
 - manage potential hydrogen (pH) of the water by controlling a solenoid valve on a carbon dioxide cylinder.
 - manage a led lighting to match with true cycle of photosynthesis, and true cycle of intensity and wavelenght of the sun rays (sunrise, sunset, moon light etc...).
-- manage internal temperature.
+- manage internal temperature and display external temperature and moisture.
 - manage the filtration.
-- manage the injection of liquide fertilizer with peristaltic pump.
+- manage the injection of liquid fertilizer with peristaltic pump.
 - renew the water with peristaltic pump.
 - Feed the fish with diy mechanical feeder.
 - All this was configurable in the user interface.